paigerodeghero/ComputerGameCodingCamp/day7.md

           - Did you find any challenges when doing this?
 If so, write them down.
       - Blind testing
         - Give someone your game and have them play it without you.
 They give you a report-back afterwards.
-        - Activity: Each pair picks a game to play.
+        - Activity: Each team picks a game to play.
 Each person plays it alone.
 Then report back to the other the facts about the game.
           - Scaffold the components of the game that should be in the report.
       - Activity User Testing
         - With your partner, go to MakeCode and pick a new game.
 Play it for 10 minutes.
 After you both play it three times, write down the goal of the game. **Discuss PAIGE FINISH WRITING.
 Give 20 and pick 5. + plus 1 creative 1**